 India led the objection, proposing to rephrase the statement.
-Instead of using the term "phase out" the use of unabated coal and subsidies, the agreement should say "phase down" instead.
+Instead of using the term "phase out" the use of unabated coal and subsidies, the agreement should actually say "phase down".

 Controversy ensued.
 Several delegates from Europe and the Pacific regions voiced their concerns and criticisms.
 After all the sacrifices they had been willing to make, the world's largest polluters spoke up when the time was short and backtracked on what they had promised in the days before.
 Many nations felt disrespected and somewhat cheated by this move.

 As the curtains began closing on the event, their impassioned statements weren't enough to change the outcome.
 Sadly, this disagreement on coal use and the way it played out define the COP26 climate conference.

 Alok Sharma accepted the changes but made it clear he wasn't entirely happy about it.
 Hence, offering his apologies to the entire conference for retracting and overriding what they had already agreed upon.

 These watered-down commitments have meant the targeted warming temperature has risen from 1.5C to a recalculated 2.4C.
 This increase will be catastrophic and won't prevent a rise in global temperatures from going beyond a safe limit.

 COP 26 has gone backward on what was agreed to in Paris 2015 - things are becoming much more urgent.

 Each country has its own nationally determined contributions (NDC) plan to cut emissions by 2030, which, under the 2015 Paris Agreement, were to be reviewed every five years.
 COP26 declared that NDCs are now annually negotiable.